dusty-turner/blog/content/community.md

 ---

-As a relatively 'new' data scientist, I am grateful for leaders in the comunity who have this attitude.
+As a relatively 'new' data scientist, I am grateful for leaders in the community who have this attitude.
 I have been a beneficiary of the patience of others and am grateful when I have the chance to pay it forward to others.

 <center>
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Snark towards beginner programmers is not just mean, it’s lazy<br><br>It lets us excuse poor teaching, or poor usability, as being the beginners’ fault</p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/934170677875216384?ref_src=twsrc%5Etfw">November 24, 2017</a></blockquote>